Cromwell tank: Armament choice

 Noting the problems with the medium velocity 75 mm dual purpose weapon, Vickers had already commenced development of a high velocity 75 mm gun that would fire American 75 mm ammunition but at a much higher velocity.

-A complete move to Sherman tanks was not acceptable to British forces who would then be dependent on the US for tank production.
-At the same time, Cromwell with the Meteor engine and a HV weapon was shown to have superior power and armament, while US efforts to produce the Sherman replacement, the T20 Medium Tank, were not receiving sufficient attention.
+A move to Sherman tanks was not acceptable to British forces who would then be dependent on the US for tank production.
+The Cromwell with the Meteor engine and a HV weapon was shown to have superior power and armament, while US efforts to produce the Sherman replacement, the T20 medium tank, were not receiving sufficient attention.

-A compromise was achieved with a reduction in British tank production during 1943 and 1944, with an increase in consumption of Sherman tanks, the remainder being delivered in parts as spares.
+A compromise was achieved with a reduction in British tank production during 1943 and 1944, with an increase in the use of Sherman tanks, the remainder being delivered in parts as spares.
 Centaur production bore the brunt of this reduction, having only been continued to maintain factories producing Cromwell hulls while the number of Meteor engines was inadequate.
-It had already been arranged that Centaur production would be phased out when Meteor engine production increased.
-The list of machine tools required for the increase in Meteor output was also agreed, allowing Cromwell manufacture to scale.
+It had already been arranged that Centaur production would end when Meteor engine production increased.
+The list of machine tools required for the increase in Meteor output was also agreed upon, allowing Cromwell manufacture to scale.

 At the same time as negotiations with the US, problems were being encountered with the use of the Vickers 75 mm HV gun in the Cromwell, with a larger turret ring being required.
-This was now expected to be introduced in mid 1944, leaving the majority of Cromwells with the medium velocity gun similar to the Sherman.
+This was now expected to be introduced in mid-1944, leaving the majority of Cromwells with the medium velocity guns similar to the Shermans.
 Design of the high velocity variant was split to a separate specification.
-Intended as just another version of Cromwell, the new A34 version eventually needed significant re-engineering leading to production of the A34 Comet, which used a high velocity gun firing 17-pounder ammunition from a gun by a smaller cartridge down a shorter barrel.
+Intended as just another version of Cromwell, the new A34 version eventually needed significant re-engineering leading to production of the A34 Comet, which used a high velocity gun firing 17-pounder projectiles with a smaller cartridge down a shorter barrel.
 In the interim, the A27M version started.